-- Before accepting an appointment, you should fully understand your job duties, working hours, terms of appointment, employee's benefit and so on; - Before signing the employment contract, you must go through it carefully.
+- Before accepting an appointment, you should fully understand your job duties, working hours, terms of appointment, employee's benefit and so on; - Study carefully the terms of the employment contract before signing it.
 Make sure that you understand the terms of contract.
 If there are unfair contract terms, you may suggest amendments; - After signing the contract, you can ask the employer to provide you with a copy of the signed contract for future reference.